creativetimofficial/argon-design-system-react/README.md

 **Complex Documentation**

 Each element is well presented in a very complex documentation.
 You can read more about the [idea behind this design system here](https://demos.creative-tim.com/argon-design-system-react/#/documentation/overview?ref=adsr-github-readme).
-You can [check the components here](https://demos.creative-tim.com/argon-design-system-react/#/documentation/alert?ref=adsr-github-readme) and [he foundation here](https://demos.creative-tim.com/argon-design-system-react/#/documentation/colors?ref=adsr-github-readme).
+You can [check the components here](https://demos.creative-tim.com/argon-design-system-react/#/documentation/alert?ref=adsr-github-readme) and [the foundation here](https://demos.creative-tim.com/argon-design-system-react/#/documentation/colors?ref=adsr-github-readme).

 **Example Pages**